m-barnas/langusta3-web/README.md

 The app makes heavy use of technologies such as [Java 8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) ([Maven](https://maven.apache.org/) Project), the [Hibernate](http://hibernate.org/) framework as the persistence layer and the latest stable release of [Spring Boot](https://projects.spring.io/spring-boot/).
 It also uses [React.js](https://facebook.github.io/react/) coded in ES6.

+### UX backbone

+Design of our UX backbone is available for download [here](https://github.com/m-barnas/langusta3-web/issues/1#issuecomment-300812542).

 ### Support or Contact

 Having any trouble?
 Check out our documentation either for [developers](https://github.com/m-barnas/langusta3-web/wiki/For-developers) or for [users](https://github.com/m-barnas/langusta3-web/wiki/For-users).
 Feel free to contact [us](https://github.com/m-barnas/langusta3-web/wiki/About-authors) and we’ll help you sort it out.